-Autoimmune diseases, in which your immune system attacks particular organs or tissues in your own body, can be found with Selective IgA deficiency.
-Common autoimmune conditions found with IgA deficiency include rheumatoid arthritis and lupus.
-Some people also have gluten intolerance or inflammatory bowel disease.
+Autoimmune diseases, in which your immune system attacks particular organs or tissues in your own body, can be found with selective IgA deficiency.
+Common autoimmune conditions found with IgA deficiency include rheumatoid arthritis, lupus, celiac disease or inflammatory bowel disease.

 Selective IgA deficiency care at Mayo Clinic

 - Selective IgA deficiency.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/immunology-allergic-disorders/immunodeficiency-disorders/selective-iga-deficiency.
 Accessed Feb.
 14, 2020.

 - Selective IgA deficiency.
 Immune Deficiency Foundation. https://primaryimmune.org/about-primary-immunodeficiencies/specific-disease-types/selective-iga-deficiency.
 Accessed Feb.
 14, 2020.